ubccpsc/310/resources/other/branches.md

 A _merge conflict_!
 You and your partner, both in active development, have stepped on each other's toes.

 Annoying as they are, you really should consider yourself lucky.
-You've pulled changes that your partner made, and can see exactly your changes don't work with your partner's changes.
+You've pulled changes that your partner made, and can see exactly how your changes don't work with your partner's changes.
 It would be much worse if the side effects of some function hidden away in your `Util` class changed while you were none-the-wiser.
 It's unlikely you were reading every commit that your partner made!

 This calls for a slightly more sophisticated Git branching model.